thomps9012/thomps9012/README.md

 ### Hi there 👋

-### 🔭 I’m currently working:
+### 🔭 I’m currently working on:
- #### on creating an educational tool for future civic leaders with a mongoDB backend, graphQL middleware, and React/Nextjs frontend.
+ #### Creating an educational tool for future civic leaders with a mongoDB backend, graphQL middleware, and React/Nextjs frontend.
 ### 📫 How to reach me:
  #### thomps9012@gmail.com
 ### ⚡ Fun fact: